Optimizing enzymatic catalysts for rapid turnover of substrates with low enzyme sequestration: Results and Discussion

 \subsubsection{Detailed analysis of non-diffusion-controlled system}

-Our question in this setting amounts to the following problem:
+Our question in this setting amounts to the following:

-\begin{problem} \textit{How should binding free energies $\Delta G_{ES}$ and $\Delta G_{EP}$ in the model of Eq.~\ref{eq:actual_mechanism} be chosen to minimize sequestration $\mathcal{R}$, whilst maintaining a product output rate of $\Psi_0$, given fixed $[S]$, $[P]$ and $\Delta \mu$, non-diffusion-controlled binding reactions, and catalytic steps with fixed and finite upper bounds on their rates given by (Eqs.~\ref{eq:rates2}).} \end{problem}
+\begin{question} \textit{How should binding free energies $\Delta G_{ES}$ and $\Delta G_{EP}$ in the model of Eq.~\ref{eq:actual_mechanism} be chosen to minimize sequestration $\mathcal{R}$, whilst maintaining a product output rate of $\Psi_0$, given fixed $[S]$, $[P]$ and $\Delta \mu$, non-diffusion-controlled binding reactions, and catalytic steps with fixed and finite upper bounds on their rates given by (Eqs.~\ref{eq:rates2})?} \end{question}

 The analysis of regions $I$ and $II$ is identical to that in Section \ref{sec:analysis1}.
 By similar approaches, we deduce the directions on the $\Delta G_{ES}$-$\Delta G_{EP}$ plane that are guaranteed to increase flux and/or decrease sequestration in the different regions shown in Figure~\ref{fig:energy_profile}.